eventhero/api-docs/source/index.html.md

 <aside class="notice">
 Remember to replace &lt;ACCESS_KEY&gt; in this documentation and examples with your event access key!
 </aside>

+## Generating an API Access Key

+To generate the key for a registration system, visit the Event Summary screen for your event (https://app.eventhero.io/manage/xxxxxxxxxxxxxxxxxxxxxxxx).

+Enter the name for your key (e.g. MyRegSystem-EventName) and select Create.

+You will be presented with an API Access Key that is 64 characters in length.

 # Versioning and Media Types